enyachoke/docker-chromium/README.md

         ./run.sh

+    You will see a new Chromium window spinning up.
-    By default, this will create and use a profile drirectory in `~/.config/docker-chromium-default` Downloaded fils will be in `~/Downloads`, alongside your normal downloaded files.
+    By default, this script will create and use a profile drirectory in `~/.config/docker-chromium-default` on host.
+    Downloaded files will be available on host in `~/Downloads`, alongside your normal downloaded files.

 ## Customization

-  - You can change the profile by adding its name as an argument.
-For example,
+  - You can change the profile by adding its name as an argument to `run.sh`.
+For example

         ./run.sh "another-profile"

-    will use `~/.config/docker-chromium-another-profile`
+    will use `~/.config/docker-chromium-another-profile`.
 This way you can create multiple fully-isolated profiles.

   - You can change some of the settings in `run.sh`:
     ```bash